 Here I will detail my experiences fly fishing, I'll reach back in my history, but I will mostly detail what I'm doing now and what I look forward to.

-Tenkara-Fisher will continue on it's path as a focused tenkara content blog.
+Tenkara-Fisher will continue on its path as a focused tenkara content blog.

 --------------------

 I'm a large arbor reel guy.
 I've been one since helping Loop.
 I now follow the Danielsson Engineering versions as he is the original engineer that developed the large arbor reel.
+Hardy has also embraced the large arbor configuration, I choose a petite Hardy reel as well.

 I use knotless tapered leaders terminated with Stonfo tippet rings.